unjs/ufo/README.md

 ### `encodeQueryItem(key, value)`

-Encodes a pair of key and value into a url query string value.
+Encodes a pair of key and value into a URL query string value.

 If the value is an array, it will be encoded as multiple key-value pairs with the same key.